Ask the Historian

 Q: Please tell me the history of the Bicentennial Fountain in Elmhurst.

 A: Elmhurst had a three-day celebration to observe the United States’ Bicentennial in 1976.
-Saturday’s events included a parade, memorial service, drum & bugle corps competition and a Free Street Theater performance.
+Saturday’s events included a parade, memorial service, drum and bugle corps competition and a Free Street Theater performance.
 The festivities continued on Sunday with a Pioneer Picnic at Eldridge Park and an outdoor concert, followed by fireworks, at Berens Park.
 The festivities culminated on Monday, July 5 with the dedication of the Bicentennial Fountain (pictured right) and the restored Chicago Great Western Railway Depot in Wild Meadows Trace.

 Q: I have lived on Harbour Terrace since 2004.
 My understanding is that the street is named after Frederick Harbour.
 What can you tell me about him?